 What is so special about the most famous and desirable marble on earth?
-Maybe it’s the Italian origin, maybe the allure that it was Michelangelo’s favorite stone to carve his sculptures on.
-Or maybe the fact that it adorns so many cathedrals, churches and castles throughout the world.
-Maybe it is its unique mix of white, grey and hues of gold.
-Or maybe it’s all of the above.
-The truth is that Calacatta is the most sought after material in the natural stone universe.
-But as anyone who has shopped for Calacatta knows, there are so many types and price ranges out there.
-How does one know if they are buying the real thing or a cheap knock off version?
+Maybe it’s the Italian origin, and the historical allure that it was Michelangelo’s favorite stone to carve out his sculptures.
+Maybe it is the fact that Calacatta adorns so many cathedrals, churches and castles all over the globe.
+Maybe it is the unique mix of white, grey and hues of gold flowing through the dramatic veining – or maybe it’s all of the above.
+The truth is that Calacatta marble is the most sought after material in the natural stone universe.
+But anyone who has shopped for Calacatta marble knows that there are so many different types and price ranges out there.
+So how do you know if you are buying the real thing or a cheap knock off version?

-At Aria we only go for the best calacatta slabs, the one in a thousand.
+At Aria we only go for the best Calacatta slabs, the one in a thousand.
 The one with the most unique veining and most clear and consistent pattern.
-The end result is crystal clear, even for those who can’t pinpoint Carrara in the map!
+The end result is crystal clear, even for those who can’t pinpoint Carrara on the map!

 See our wide selection of Italian Calacatta marble, ranging from traditional grey and white to creamy, golden veining.